Techniques for permaculture practitioners……

-If it is an event or occurrence that is he subject of the ORID process, the group recalls the event and distills facts from it.
+If it is an event or occurrence that is the focus of the ORID, then the group recalls the event and distills facts from it.

 R — Reflective questions

-Feelings might be positive, negative or apprehensive and might be emotional.
+Feelings might be positive or apprehensive and might be emotional.

 The R questions allow participants to express their gut feelings although these might have no objective facts to support them.
 Nonetheless, they are part of a comprehensive assessment of the topic in question and should not be ignored.
 Fears and concerns may come to the surface during this phase.